leplatrem/logging-color-formatter/README.rst

 1.0.2
 '''''

-- Fix missing out of stacktraces on exceptions
+- Fix missing output of stacktraces on exceptions

 1.0.1
 '''''